maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

     20 A$(6,6)="."
     30 PRINT A$

 This may seem like a small difference, but it had a significant effect in terms of memory use.
-The string functions return new strings that have to be combined together in the assignment, so the A$ in line 20 is an entirely new string, and the old value is left in memory as well.
-Programs that perform string manipulation using functions often run out of memory performing even simple tasks.
-In contrast, using slicing means the assignment is editing the original string in memory, so there is no additional memory used up.
+The string functions return new strings that have to be combined together in the assignment, so the A$ in line 20 is an entirely new string.
+In almost all implementations, the original value of A$ is left in memory as well.
+Programs that perform string manipulation using these functions often run out of memory performing even simple tasks.
+In contrast, using slicing means the assignment is editing the original string in memory, so no additional memory is used.
+This can offer significant real-world savings in both memory and performance.

 The same syntax can be used for string concatenation.
 In MS, one would: